videojs/video.js/docs/guides/middleware.md

 This method will setup the routing between a specific source and middleware and eventually sets the source on the `Tech`.

-If your middleware is not manipulating, redirecting or rejecting the source, you can pass along the source by doing the following:
+If your middleware is not manipulating, redirecting or rejecting the source, you may leave this method out on newer versions of Video.js.
+Doing so will make the middleware be selected implicitly.

+In versions 7.0.5 and older, to get your middleware selected, you can pass along the source by doing the following:

 ```javascript
 videojs.use('*', function(player) {